 If no such TCI codepoint, single default QCL assumption is determined as in Rel.
 15.

-Option 2: the 1st TCI state is associated to the lowest CORESET ID as in Rel-15 and the 2nd TCI state is associated with an additional default TCI state indicated in the MAC CE for activating the TCI states for UE specific PDSCH
+Option 2: the 1st TCI state is associated to the lowest CORESET ID in Rel-15 and the 2nd TCI state is associated with an additional default TCI state indicated in the MAC CE for activating the TCI states for UE specific PDSCH

 Option 5: When 2 TCI states are indicated by a TCI code point, the UE expects the time offset between the reception of the detected PDCCH in the search space set and the corresponding PDSCH is larger than or equal to the threshold timeDurationForQCL.